fbpx

 Step 1

 In a large ceramic bowl mix active sourdough starter and water with a fork or Danish dough whisk until well integrated.
-Add flour and salt and combine ingredients until a shaggy dough is formed.
+Add flour and salt and combine ingredients using your danish dough whisk until a shaggy dough is formed.
+You may need to use your hand towards the end to help the dough fully come together.
+If it seems too dry, add a very small amount of water at a time until it feels right.

 Step 2